ivangfr/springboot-kafka-connect-debezium-ksqldb/README.md

 docker logs kafka-connect -f
 ```

-### Run research-service
+## Run research-service

 There are two ways to run `research-service`: **REST API** or **Batch Simulation**

-#### REST API
+### REST API

-In a new terminal, run the command below inside `/springboot-kafka-debezium-ksql/research-service`.
+In a new terminal, run the command below inside `/springboot-kafka-debezium-ksql` root folder.
 It will start
 the service as a REST API
 ```
-./mvnw spring-boot:run
+./mvnw spring-boot:run --projects research-service
 ```
 The Swagger link is http://localhost:9080/swagger-ui.html